 Many studies have shown that lowering A1C levels can help slow the progression of diabetes and reduce the risk of complications — such as nerve damage and cardiovascular disease — in both type 1 and type 2 diabetes.

-150–300 minutesof moderate physical exercise each week.
-People who use insulin should talk to their doctor about a suitable plan.
+guidelinesrecommend that adults perform a minimum of 150 minutes of moderate physical exercise each week.
+People who use insulin or have special considerations should contact their doctor about a suitable exercise plan.

 - Routine activities: Housework, gardening, and other routine activities can all help keep a person moving.

-- Monitoring blood glucose: This is crucial to ensure the person meets their targets and makes any necessary changes.
+- Monitoring blood glucose: This is crucial to ensure a person meets their targets and makes any necessary changes.

 - Following the treatment plan: This includes the use of medications and lifestyle therapies.

-- Tracking progress: This is useful for self-motivation, for monitoring changes, and for identifying which strategies work for an individual.
+- Tracking progress: This is useful for self-motivation, monitoring changes, and identifying which strategies work for a person.

 - Getting others involved: Lifestyle changes are often easier to adopt if other people can encourage and monitor progress.